Chart Color Schemes

 Infrastructure

-Whyalla Norrie has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally
+Whyalla Norrie has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 12 projects likely impacting the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects likely impacting the area.
 Notable projects include Sunrise Christian School Expansion, Whyalla Beach Splash & Play Plaza, Whyalla Secondary College, and Whyalla Steelworks Green Steel Transformation.
-The following list details those most relevant:.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.